 Charles Thayer died in June of 1884.
-On June 16, 1884.
-Harriet Thayer’s trustees transferred 221 Beacon into her name.
+On June 16, 1884, Harriet Thayer’s trustees transferred 221 Beacon into her name.
 She continued to live at 221 Beacon with Harriet Field and Susan Hooper.
 Lowell Field continued to live with them until his marriage in May of 1886 to Susie Clifford Brastow.

-Harriet Thayer continued to live there until her death in September of 1898.
+Harriet (Rice) Thayer continued to live at 221 Beacon until her death in September of 1898.
 After her death, Harriet Field moved to 2 Greenough in Jamaica Plain.

 On June 28, 1899, 221 Beacon was purchased from Harriet Thayer’s estate by Hannah Thwing (Draper) Osgood, the wife of Edward Louis Osgood.
 They previously had lived at 377 Marlborough.
 They also maintained a home in Hopedale.